Lucent-Win/Beepin-Buttons/README.md

 ### Overview of a Keyper

+Have you ever read a blurb for a keyboard and read something like: "lasts 5 million keystrokes"?
+Now you can track that.

 A keyper is a tiny database for recording keystrokes.
 By default one named "total" is created by the program.
 It's job is to track all keystrokes you ever make while the application is active.
 You cannot change anything about this file within the program itself.